 "The explosive growth and evolution of commercial platforms will continue to drive breakthroughs and uncover key insights for top national security and DoD challenges.
 The CIC provides the ecosystem to fuel these revolutionary discoveries." – Mike Nelson, Vice President of Intelligence and Defense Solutions

-“The CIC offers a secure environment for collaboration between small businesses and government personnel and provides a central location for secure development, testing, and evaluation of Small Business Innovation Research (SBIR) / Small Business Technology Transfer (STTR) knowledge management.” – Ann Carbonell, PhD, CIC PM
+“The CIC offers a secure environment for collaboration between small businesses and government personnel and provides a central location for secure development, testing, and evaluation of Small Business Innovation Research (SBIR) / Small Business Technology Transfer (STTR) knowledge management.” – Ann Carbonell, PhD, CIC Director

 “Industry and government organizations require access to collaborative data repositories that are tightly controlled with cyber secure protocols, Risk Management Framework (RMF) compliance, and role-based access controls, resulting in the implementation of DFARS Clause 252.204-7012, Safeguarding Covered Defense Information and Cyber Incident Reporting.
 This regulation can be costly to small businesses with limited resources, hindering their ability to exchange innovative ideas and research with government entities.” – MDA21-D001: Secure Collaboration Environment

 Collaborative.
 Agile.
 IP-Protected.
 Access-Controlled.

 The CIC’s robust development environment allows partners to create, integrate, and test applications and services within a secure ecosystem.
 Through the CIC DevOps environment, partners can pursue the development of their capabilities, continuously adjusting capabilities to address their evolving R&D needs and improving the DevOps pipeline.